tytso/xfstests-bld/Documentation/android-xfstests.md

 - Ability to connect to the Android device with adb and fastboot.
   Usually this is done via a USB cable.

-- An armhf Debian root filesystem set up with xfstests and the xfstests-bld scripts.
-Either fetch the prebuilt `armhf_root_fs.tar.gz` from [kernel.org](http://www.kernel.org/pub/linux/kernel/people/tytso/kvm-xfstests), or build one yourself as described in [building-rootfs](building-rootfs.md).
-Then, either put the chroot tarball in the default location of `kvm-xfstests/test-appliance/armhf_root_fs.tar.gz`, or specify it with `ROOT_FS` in your `~/.config/android-xfstests` or the `-I` option to android-xfstests.
+- An armhf or arm64 Debian root filesystem set up with xfstests and the xfstests-bld scripts.
+Either fetch the prebuilt `root_fs.arm64.tar.gz` from [kernel.org](http://www.kernel.org/pub/linux/kernel/people/tytso/kvm-xfstests), or build one yourself as described in [building-rootfs](building-rootfs.md).
+Then, either put the chroot tarball in the default location of `kvm-xfstests/test-appliance/root_fs.tar.gz`, or specify it with `ROOT_FS` in your `~/.config/android-xfstests` or the `-I` option to android-xfstests.

 ## Procedure